Reaffirming point #36 in my forty takeaways last year:

-Most of the people (including the closest ones) around me keep trying to tell me what's good for me or how I should use my money and resources without really wanting to listen to what I really want to do with them.
+Most of the people around me keep trying to tell me what's good for me or how I should use my money and resources without really wanting to listen to what I really want to do with them.

-Their ambitions are manifested in the monologue they have with me on whatsapp / wechat.
-I can tell that they want me to 'agree' with them.
+Their great plans are manifested in the monologue they have with me on whatsapp / wechat.
+From these conversations, I can tell that they want me to 'agree' with them.
 And agreement means I nod, concur and tell them that what they say is correct.

-My points of view, my current circumstances (whether emotional or financial) are irrelevant.
+However, my points of view, my current circumstances are irrelevant.

 Never judge someone until you've walked a mile in their shoes.
 So why should anyone impose what they think I should do just because it has worked for them, without truly being in my current position and going through what I have gone through?
 It's really absurd that these same people claim to have high EQ but they'd never really demonstrated empathy and asked me the simple question of: "What are your plans?"